Protocols for Creating Anyons and Defects via Gauging

 \emph{Discussion:} We have presented a method for deriving anyon and (outer automorphism) defect ribbons for $D(G)$.
 We obtain ribbon circuits spanning both vertices and edges by pushing precursor operators through the gauging map; applying a further 1D gauging map ensures the circuits are supported only on gauged degrees of freedom.
 Our protocol yields unitary expressions for anyons of generic $D(G)$---additionally, we have introduced completely new ribbons for symmetry defects.
 In the case where only Abelian or solvable symmetry groups are considered, our method gives a simple way to construct \emph{finite-depth} ribbons for non-Abelian excitations, by replacing all gauging steps with their efficient, measurement-based realizations.
 This is a powerful practical tool for constructing ribbon circuits for near-term quantum devices.

-Non-Abelian excitations play a key role in the realization of universal, topologically-protected quantum computing \cite{kitaevAnyonsExactlySolved2006, nayakNonAbelianAnyonsTopological2008}---as non-Abelian phases and excitations become more accessible to quantum platforms \cite{Iqbal:2023shx,andersen2023nonabelianbraidinggraphvertices,iqbalCreationNonAbelianTopological2023,Xu_2024,minev2024realizingstringnetcondensationfibonacci,z3-paper}, it is crucial to find concrete circuit realizations for any desired topological excitation.
-Scalability is also a key consideration given finite coherence times; while \emph{unitary} non-Abelian ribbon operators cannot be finite-depth \cite{Shi_2019, bravyiAdaptiveConstantdepthCircuits2022}, we provide a framework for constructing efficient \emph{non-unitary} ribbons thereby extending the work of Ref.~\onlinecite{bravyiAdaptiveConstantdepthCircuits2022}.
+Non-Abelian excitations provide a possible route to universal, topologically-protected quantum computing \cite{kitaevAnyonsExactlySolved2006, nayakNonAbelianAnyonsTopological2008}---as non-Abelian phases and excitations become more accessible to quantum platforms \cite{Iqbal:2023shx,andersen2023nonabelianbraidinggraphvertices,iqbalCreationNonAbelianTopological2023,Xu_2024,minev2024realizingstringnetcondensationfibonacci,z3-paper}, it is necessary to find concrete circuit realizations for the creation of any desired topological excitation.
+Scalability is also a key consideration given finite coherence times on near-term devices; while \emph{unitary} non-Abelian ribbon operators cannot be finite-depth \cite{Shi_2019, bravyiAdaptiveConstantdepthCircuits2022}, we provide a framework for constructing efficient \emph{non-unitary} ribbons thereby extending the work of Ref.~\onlinecite{bravyiAdaptiveConstantdepthCircuits2022}.
 Recently, finite-depth unitary circuits forgoing strict spatial locality have been proposed to prepare topologically ordered states \cite{sheffer2024preparingtopologicalstatesfinite}---such methods may be useful in our framework as well to develop efficient unitary ribbons.
+An interesting direction would be to evaluate and improve the practicality of our circuits for fault-tolerant computing.

 We emphasize that our ideas are not restricted to conventional quantum doubles.
 Twisted quantum double ribbons can be derived by using a nontrivial SPT as input to the gauging map: symmetry fractionalization on the input SPT must also be considered.
 Using the higher-dimensional gauging map, we can generalize to topological orders in $d\geq2$.
 More exotic symmetry defects like the electromagnetic duality can also be accommodated in our framework, given a lattice realization of the symmetry.